jacksonrodri/vote_abroad/content/rls/il.md

 * Registration: not required
 * Ballot Request: email, fax, or postal mail
-* Ballot Return: postal mail
+* Ballot Return: postal mail~

+~Some county election offices have indicated that they will accept overseas ballots by email or fax.
+However, IL state law only allows ballots to be returned by mail.
+We recommend IL voters return their ballots by mail.
+(If you return your ballot by email or fax, we recommend you mail it in as well.)